A Home Management Makeover

 Recovering from Postpartum Chaos

-When Naomi Marks joined Simply Convivial Continuing Education, her biggest ambition was simply to not have Cheerios on the floor all the time.
+When Naomi Marks joined Convivial Circle, her biggest ambition was simply to not have Cheerios on the floor all the time.

 For the first part of their marriage, Naomi’s family moved about once a year while also adding babies on the regular.
 No wonder it felt hard.